rukai/vulkano-text/readme.md

 This library is useful if you are building a game prototype with Vulkano and want a quick way to add basic text rendering:

-*   You can only use the DejaVu font
 *   The text is rendered on top of the contents of your swapchain image (no depthbuffer or draw ordering)

 ## Usage